John Buckley (Virginia politician)

 John Smallpage Buckley (born August 3, 1953) is an American attorney and a former Republican member of the Virginia House of Delegates.
 At age 26, he was the youngest member of that body, when he won election in 1979.
-He is the former chief of staff to the United States Court of Federal Claims.
+He previously served as the national chair of Young Americans for Freedom, a conservative political organization founded by his cousin, William F. Buckley Jr. He is the former chief of staff to the United States Court of Federal Claims.

 West Virginia politics

 In 2014, Buckley ran in neighboring West Virginia as the Libertarian candidate for US Senate, he came in third with 7,409 votes.
 In 2016, Buckley was the Libertarian nominee for West Virginia Secretary of State.
 Buckley was endorsed by the Charleston Gazette-Mail, West Virginia's largest newspaper.

 Personal life

 Buckley is gay and lives with a same-sex partner.
-He is the cousin of William F. Buckley.
+His father, politician and Reagan administration official E. Ross Buckley, was a nephew of William F. Buckley Sr. and first cousin of William F., James, Priscilla, Patricia, and Reid Buckley.